trevstanhope/hive-node/README.md

     sudo python HiveNode.py

-## Data Folder
+## /data
-CSV-files and json files are temporarily stored here.
+* CSV-files and JSON-files are temporarily stored here.
-* Files in this directory are ignored by git
+* Files in this directory are ignored by git.

-## Static Folder
+## /static
-Served files are kept here
+* Files served by the webserver are kept here
+* Customization of these files is encouraged.